openstack-archive/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 .. contents :local:

-An OpenStack Multi-node HA environment involves, at a minimum, three types of
-nodes: controller nodes, compute nodes, and storage nodes.
+An OpenStack Multi-node HA environment involves three types of nodes: controller nodes, compute nodes, and storage nodes.

 Controller Nodes
 ----------------

 The first order of business in achieving high availability (HA) is redundancy, so the first step is to provide multiple controller nodes.

-You must keep in mind, however, that the database uses Galera to achieve HA, and Galera is a quorum-based system.
-That means that you must provide at least 3 controller nodes.
+As you may recall, the database uses Galera to achieve HA, and Galera is a quorum-based system.
+That means that you should have at least 3 controller nodes.

 .. image:: /_images/logical-diagram-controller.*
   :width: 80%